Skip to content

 • Decreased muscle mass and strength

-• Reduced bone density (leading to osteopenia or osteoporosis)
+• Reduced bone density, raising osteopenia or osteoporosis risk

-• Hair loss or changes in hair growth
+• Hair thinning or changes in body hair distribution

 Sexual Symptoms

-• Erectile dysfunction (difficulty achieving or maintaining erections)
+• Erectile dysfunction (difficulty with erections or maintaining them)

 Emotional and Cognitive Symptoms

-• Reduced motivation or overall sense of wellbeing
+• Loss of motivation or sense of well-being

 Quick Facts: Andropause Symptoms Table